Development town

-Development towns (עיירת פיתוח, Ayarat Pitu'ah) were new settlements built in Israel during the 1950s in order to provide permanent housing for a large influx of Jewish immigrants from Arab countries, Holocaust survivors from Europe and other new immigrants (Olim), who arrived to the newly established State of Israel.
+Development towns (עיירת פיתוח, Ayarat Pitu'ah) were new settlements built in Israel during the 1950s in order to provide permanent housing for a large influx of Jewish immigrants from Arab countries, Holocaust survivors from Europe and other new immigrants, who arrived to the newly established State of Israel.

 The towns were designed to expand the population of the country's peripheral areas while easing pressure on the crowded centre.
 Most of them were built in the Galilee in the north of Israel, and in the northern Negev desert in the south.
 In addition to the new towns, Jerusalem was also given development town status in the 1960s.

 In the context of the Arab–Israeli conflict, Jewish refugees from Arab states were initially resettled in refugee camps, known variously as immigrant camps, ma'abarot and development towns.
 Development towns were subsequently considered by some to be places of relegation and marginalisation.

 Background

-At the end of 1949 around 90,000 Jews were housed in ma'abarot.
-In the aftermath of the establishment of the state, Israel’s population doubled within 2 years to 1.2 million, as Holocaust survivors and Jews from Muslim countries immigrated in mass numbers.
-By the end of 1951, the number had risen to over 220,000 in 125 around separate communities.
+In the aftermath of the establishment of the state in 1948, Israel's population doubled within two years to 1.2 million, as Holocaust survivors and Jews from Muslim countries immigrated in large numbers.
+At the end of 1949 around 90,000 Jews were housed in ma'abarot, immigrant and refugee absorption camps.
+By the end of 1951 the number had risen to over 220,000 in around 125 separate communities.
 The housing consisted of tents and makeshift shacks of tin or wood.
 Over 80% of the residents were Jewish refugees from Arab and Muslim countries of Middle East and North Africa.
-The numbers began to decline in 1952, and the last ma'abarot were closed sometime around 1963.
-Over time, the ma'abarot metamorphosed into towns, or were absorbed as neighbourhoods of the towns they were attached to, and residents were provided with permanent housing.
-Most of the ma'abarah camps became development towns, with Kiryat Shmona, Sderot, Beit She'an, Yokneam Illit, Or Yehuda and Migdal HaEmek all originating as ma'abarot.
+The numbers began to decline in 1952 and the last ma'abarot were closed around 1963.
+Over time the ma'abarot metamorphosed into towns or were absorbed as neighbourhoods of the towns they were attached to, and residents were provided with permanent housing.
+Most of the ma'abarot became development towns, with Kiryat Shmona, Sderot, Beit She'an, Yokneam Illit, Or Yehuda and Migdal HaEmek all originating as ma'abarot.